00 · Overview

 CEO & Founder

 Entrepreneur and Disability rights advocate.
-After acquiring a disability at 17 and facing discrimination in the creative industry, Keely founded C Talent — the leading agency representing Disabled artists in The Hunger Games, Avatar, and The Last of Us — acquired in 2022 in the largest acquisition of a Disabled-led talent company.
+After acquiring a disability at 17 and facing discrimination in the creative industry, Keely founded C Talent, the leading agency representing Disabled artists in The Hunger Games, Avatar, and The Last of Us.
+Acquired in 2022 in the largest acquisition of a company specializing in Disabled talent.

 She then founded Making Space to close the disability employment gap, now trusted by Netflix, NBC, Microsoft, Coca-Cola and Salesforce.
 Its flagship Ascend program has generated over $220M in projected lifetime economic impact.
 Keely is also co-producer of Fight to Fly with Reese Witherspoon's Hello Sunshine, a Forbes Contributor, and a Disability subject matter expert to leaders from President Biden to the Duke and Duchess of Sussex.